 This dashboard displays juvenile cases that are under adult court jurisdiction.
 There are two possible channels for a juvenile to be under the jurisdiction of an adult court: lack of jurisdiction (direct file) and waiver of jurisdiction (waiver).
 Juvenile courts lack jurisdiction over individuals at least 16 years old who have committed certain felonies as listed in IC 31-30-1-4.
 For acts committed under IC 31-30-3-2 through IC 31-30-3-6, juvenile courts may waive jurisdiction to an adult court that would have jurisdiction if the act had been committed by an adult.
 Data was provided by the Indiana Prosecuting Attorneys Council for all counties using the Indiana Prosecutor Case Management System (“INPCMS”).

-Data represents number of cases; some individuals have multiple cases in adult court.
-Data reported begins with year 2012, not all counties were using INPCMS at that time.
+Data represent the number of cases; some individuals have multiple cases in adult court.
+Data reported begins with the year 2012, not all counties were using INPCMS at that time.
 As counties were added to INPCMS, county data was included.
 Therefore, some counties will not have data for all years.
 As of December 31, 2019, all counties, except Allen use INPCMS.
-Data for Allen county was only collected for the year 2019 and was obtained from the Office of Court Technology.
-Weapon offenses includes the following crimes: dangerous possession of a firearm; carrying a handgun without a license; criminal recklessness with a weapon; possession of weapon on school property; alteration of a handgun/firearm; unlawful possession of firearm and pointing a firearm.
-Other offenses includes the following crimes: arson; criminal recklessness; criminal gang activity; criminal mischief; criminal trespass; escape; failure to appear; fraud/forgery; intimidation; neglect of a dependent; OWI; and resisting law enforcement.
+“Weapon” offenses include the following crimes: dangerous possession of a firearm; carrying a handgun without a license; criminal recklessness with a weapon; possession of a weapon on school property; alteration of a handgun/firearm; unlawful possession of a firearm and pointing a firearm.
+“Other” offenses include the following crimes: arson; criminal recklessness; criminal gang activity; criminal mischief; criminal trespass; escape; failure to appear; fraud/forgery; intimidation; neglect of a dependent; OWI; and resisting law enforcement.

-The Problem-Solving Courts in Indiana Dashboard was populated by data obtained from the Indiana Office of Court Services which outlines the number of certified problem-solving courts disaggregated by type (e.g., Adult Drug Court, Veteran’s Court) and county.
-The data also outlines the year that the problem-solving court was certified.
+The Problem-Solving Courts in Indiana Dashboard was populated by data obtained from the Indiana Office of Court Services.
+This dashboard outlines the number of certified problem-solving courts disaggregated by type (e.g., Adult Drug Court, Veteran’s Court) and county.